computersarecool/dsa_opengl_examples/README.md

 *Examples of modern OpenGL*

 ## Description
-These are a collection of examples of modern OpenGL (i.e. using DSA).
+These are a collection of examples of modern (DSA) OpenGL.

 ## Tested On
 - Linux